This website is not designed to be the only support someone who is experiencing a crisis receives.

 - Contact one of the following services:

 - Lifeline (ph: 13 11 14).
 Anonymous access to trained counsellors, crisis support, and suicide prevention – 24 hours per day, 7 days per week.
-A local call cost applies (and may be higher from mobiles).
-If you or someone you know is feeling distressed, chat is also available online at www.lifeline.org.au between 7pm and 4am (AEST), 7 days per week.
+A local call cost applies to landlines (and may be higher for some home phone plans).
+Calls from mobiles are free.
+If you or someone you know is feeling distressed, you can also chat with someone online at www.lifeline.org.au between 7pm and 4am (AEST), 7 days per week.

 - Emergency services (ph: 000, or 112 from satellite/GSM phones)